1858 (March) Iowa Governor Ralph Lowe signs a bill providing for establishment of a state Agricultural College and Farm. Instruction would be

 1894 George Washington Carver receives a B.S. degree, and is the first African American to do so at Iowa State.

 1895 G.W.
-Carver is appointed "first assistant" in Botany to assist Pammel in botanical instruction.
+Carver is appointed "first assistant" in Botany to assist Pammel in botanical instruction and in the herbarium.

 1900 (December 7) Fire destroys a wing of the building (Old Main) housing the herbarium, but most specimens are saved or salvaged by remounting plant material from charred sheets.